lxc/incus/doc/api-extensions.md

 ## `backup_iso`

 This allows to backup ISO custom volumes by simply copying them.
 It enables exporting ISO volumes with `incus storage volume export` and get an ISO back.

+## `instance_systemd_credentials`

+This adds two categories of configuration options, `systemd.credential.*` and `systemd.credential-binary.*`, which allow passing systemd credentials through a bind-mounted directory for containers and `SMBIOS Type 11` for virtual machines.